eldarsaraj/crt-assessment/Sections/Hyp.md

 $$ d = \frac{\bar{X}_1 - \bar{X}_2}{s_p} $$

 Here, ${s_p}$ is the pooled standard deviation (weighted average of the two surveys).
 Cohen's d quantifies the difference between the two means in terms of standard deviations.
-So, it provides good indication of the magnitude of this difference.
+So, it provides good indication of the **magnitude of this difference**.

 I got a result of: